BiekeSurfOrg/locker-integration/README.md

 ## Starting the project

-cd into the project folder / open a terminal from the IDE and run npm install, after everything is installed run `npm run start-dev`
+cd into the project folder / open a terminal from the IDE and run `npm install`, after everything is installed run `npm run start-dev`

 ## Components